Perceptions of the U.S; Nobel Peace Prize award

 In Journalism, correlations and linkages between issues and outcomes are always a point of contention.
 This also applies to theories and concepts relating to mass communications and their related translation into issues and policy agendas.

-In the lead up to the November 2008 U.S presidential elections, an article I wrote for the Denver Urban Spectrum, Global Attitudes Shift About Prospect Of New President, carried the following information:
+In the lead up to the November 2008 U.S presidential elections, an article I wrote for the Denver Urban Spectrum newspaper, Global Attitudes Shift About Prospect Of New President, carried the following information:

 “With foreign support for the United States having plunged to its lowest point right after the invasion of Iraq in 2003, the 2008 Pew attitudes survey, conducted by the nonpartisan Pew Global Attitudes Project, revealed a slight improvement of U.S. image abroad.